-A SIM reset is like a refresh of the SIM card that you can do via 1oT Terminal.
-It will disconnect any active connection and behave as if the device was restarted, like it's the first time trying to connect to (roaming) networks.
-Once the reset is complete the SIM will initiate a network attach process.
-It also re-sets the APN at the network level.
+A SIM reset is a restart of the SIM card that you can do via 1oT Terminal.
+It will disconnect any active connection and then act as if the SIM is trying to connect to (roaming) networks for the first time.
+Once the reset is complete, the SIM will initiate a network attach process.
+It also resets the APN at the network level.

 All of our 1oT Terminal Apps can be found in the 1oT Terminal with explanations of how they work.
 If you'd like to activate an app, it's as simple as clicking a button, no additional details necessary.1oT Terminal App Store overview video

 Our clients mostly use:

 1oT Terminal provides you full control of the users without any additional cost.
 In 1oT Terminal, you are able to assign different user roles with customizable permissions and functionalities depending on their needs.
 We have covered the topic more thoroughly in a blog post.